writethedocs/www/docs/organizer-guide/meetups/starting.rst

     Regards,
     {{ name }}

+If your first attempts don't work, contact other tech companies in your town.
+Post messages on job boards, tech conference websites, or on other tech Meetup channels.
+If you attend a tech conference, visit sponsor booths to see whether they are interested in sponsoring your meetup.

 Alternative Meetup Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Don't limit your search to corporate locations.
 Several Write The Docs Meetups
 have successfully met in cafes, libraries, and restaurants.
-Some may want to
+Some businesses might
-help in exchange for the food that your members will purchase.
+want to help in exchange for the revenue generated by members during your events.

+Sometimes, alternative locations are better for smaller groups.
+For example, one
+of our groups has a regular `coffee klatch <http://www.meetup.com/Write-The-Docs-Seattle/events/231890982/>`_.

 Find attendees and speakers